voxdraco/Valheim-project/README.md

 /home/steam/steamcmd +@sSteamCmdForcePlatformType linux +login anonymous +force_install_dir /home/steam +app_update 896660 validate +quit
 ```

 This next bit is what starts the actual dedicated server.
 You will notice that the name, port and password are set as ${EXAMPLE}.
-This is so we can set veriables in the kubernetes config later on.
+This is so we can set variables in the kubernetes config later on.

-The -public 1 flag makes the server pulicaly avaiable on valheims server list.
+The -public 1 flag makes the server publicly available on valheims server list.
 If you set it to 0, it wont show up.

 ```
 /home/steam/valheim_server.x86_64 -name ${SERVERNAME} -port ${PORT} -world "Dedicated" -password ${PASSWORD} -public 1 export LD_LIBRARY_PATH=$templdpath
 ```

 If you tried to run this container as is at the moment, it would fail.
-You need to change the enviroment veriables in the entrypoint script to something useable, however you can assign veriables on the same command when you lauch the container if you wish.
+You need to change the environment variables in the entrypoint script to something usable, however you can assign variables on the same command when you launch the container if you wish.
 That would get around it, for example:-

 ```
 docker run --env VARIABLE1=foobar debian:buster env